CrazyuserNova/VVeRi-901-Trial/README.md

 # LoadVVeRi-901-Trial
 This repo contains the data manager of the trial version of the video vehicle re-identification dataset, VVeRi-901.

+Note that this is not the official implementation.

 ## Dataset
 To access the dataset, please refer to https://gas.graviti.cn/dataset/hello-dataset/VVeRI901.